zhoujie19940715/learninggit/readme.txt

 Git is a distributed version control system.
 Git is free software under the GPL. understand how stage woks.
-Git has a mutable index called stage.
+Git has a mutable index called stage nihao .
 Git tracks changes of files.
 My stupid boss still use SVN.
 <<<<<<< HEAD